MarshaMarcoe.com

-What Are Anxiety Disorders?
+What are Anxiety Disorders?

-in a month, or one or more panic attacks followed by persistent fear of experiencing another.
+Panic Disorder Panic disorder is characterized by four or more panic attacks in a month, or one or more panic attacks followed by persistent fear of experiencing another.
 Symptoms can include shortness of breath, dizziness, heart palpitations, numbness, feelings of unreality, or nausea.

 Agoraphobia is a complex set of fears and avoidance behaviors associated with being alone or feeling trapped in a public place.
 Agoraphobia can be so debilitating that some individuals become completely house bound.
 Many, who experience this condition, find that situations such as driving, using elevators, going into stores, or traveling long distances arouse anxiety and panic.